Anonymous-submission-repo/ICML_Anonymous_Reply/README.md

 **[6.
 Were the results averaged over multiple LLM runs?
 What is the variance?]**

 We do not run multiple LLM trials for three reasons: (1) the inherent randomness has minimal impact on failure attribution performance, as the task is inherently challenging; (2) small variations do not affect the main conclusions of the paper—such as the relative ranking of the three attribution methods; and (3) the large computation cost.
-However, in light of your suggestions, we conducted five runs for each of the three methods under the same setting as Table 4 and reported the results with variance below.
+However, in light of your suggestions, we conducted five runs for each of the three methods under the same setting as Table 4 and reported the results with standard deviation below.
 We observe that the conclusions presented in the paper still hold—the relative ranking of the different methods remains consistent across evaluation metrics.

 |                      | All-at-Once | Step-by-Step | Binary      |
 |----------------------|-------------|--------------|-------------|
 | Agent-Level Accuracy | 53.96 (2.7) | 34.65 (2.2)  | 43.27 (3.4) |
 | Step-Level Accuracy  | 3.96 (0.4)  | 7.78 (0.8)   | 5.86 (0.7)  |

 **[7.
 Are the disagreements between annotators usually within a range of steps?]**